roobinh/css-to-the-rescue-1819/README.md

 - I experimented a lot; what happens if i do this or that.
 I learned a lot from experimenting with all the different things possible in CSS.
 - I learned how to make a responsive website using flexbox.
 - I learned how to animate things within CSS
-- I learned about progressive enhancement, how to make a website responsible on all possible platforms and browsers.
+- I learned about progressive enhancement, and how to make a website responsible on all possible platforms and browsers.
 - I learned how to make a page interactive using CSS only.